-All staff should be aware that children can abuse other children (often referred to as peer on peer abuse) and that it can take many forms.
+All staff should be aware that children can abuse other children (often referred to as child on child abuse) and that it can take many forms.
 It can happen both inside and outside of school and online.
-It is important that all staff can recognise the indicators and signs of peer on peer abuse and know how to identify it and respond to reports.
+It is important that all staff can recognise the indicators and signs of child on child abuse and know how to identify it and respond to reports.

 All staff should understand that even if there are no reports at The Manor it does not mean it is not happening, it may be the case that it is just not being reported.
-As such, it is important that if staff have any concerns regarding peer on peer abuse they should speak to the Designated Safeguarding Lead (or a deputy) in line with the procedures outlined in Section One of this policy.
+As such, it is important that if staff have any concerns regarding child on child abuse they should speak to the Designated Safeguarding Lead (or a deputy) in line with the procedures outlined in Section One of this policy.
 The Designated Safeguarding Lead will then make decisions around next steps.

-It is essential that all staff understand the importance of challenging inappropriate behaviours between peers, many of which are listed below, that are actually abusive in nature.
+It is essential that all staff understand the importance of challenging inappropriate behaviours between children, many of which are listed below, that are actually abusive in nature.
 Downplaying certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys" can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios, a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.

-The Manor recognises that it is more likely that girls will be victims and boys' perpetrators, but that all peer on peer abuse is unacceptable and will be taken seriously.
+The Manor has a zero-tolerance approach to child on child abuse.
+The Manor recognises that it is more likely that girls will be victims and boys' perpetrators, but that all child on child abuse is unacceptable and will be taken seriously.

-Procedures to minimise the risk of peer on peer abuse include:
+Procedures to minimise the risk of child on child abuse include:

-Providing a developmentally appropriate Learning for Life (PSHEE/PSED) syllabus which develops students' understanding of acceptable behaviour and keeping themselves safe.
-This includes talks from visiting speakers (e.g. from the NSPCC and Childline)

-- Having systems in place children to confidently report abuse, knowing their concerns will be treated seriously.
+- Providing a developmentally appropriate Learning for Life (PSHEE/PSED) syllabus which develops students' understanding of acceptable behaviour and keeping themselves safe.
+This includes talks from visiting speakers (e.g. from the NSPCC and Childline) - Having systems in place children to confidently report abuse, knowing their concerns will be treated seriously.
 These include regularly reminding the children that they can talk to any member of staff if they have worries, as well as running listening sessions with Heads of Section.
 There are posters across the school with references to staff who children can talk to such as teachers, Heads of Section, the Deputy Heads, School Nurse and the Head.
 We also have Childline posters on display around the school for if the children would feel more comfortable reporting concerns anonymously.
 Whenever children report concerns to staff, we listen to them and reassure them that they are being taken seriously and that they will be supported and kept safe so that no victim will be given the impression they are creating a problem by reporting abuse, sexual violence of sexual harassment.
 No victim will ever be made to feel ashamed for making a report. - Delivering targeted work on assertiveness and keeping safe to those pupils identified as being at risk - Delivering regular E-Safety lessons in Computing - Developing robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils

-Peer on peer abuse is most likely to include, but not be limited to:
+Child on child abuse is most likely to include, but not be limited to: